ashwinkumar12345/ethereum-intro/README.md

  - data - Bytecode
  - gasPrice - Amount of ether per transaction
  - startGas - Units of Gas
- - v, r, s - Cryptographic elements - Creates public and private keys from your account address, the reverse is not possible
+ - v, r, s - Cryptographic elements - creates public and private keys from your account address, the reverse is not possible

 <a name="moreonfunctions"></a>
 > ## More on Functions